 - Group living includes single room occupancy buildings, dorms, retirement care facilities or co-housing complexes where a larger group of residents share kitchens or bathrooms.

-- The proposal allows group living by right in residential zones in parity with household living, without a conditional use.
+- The S2HC code changes allow group living by right in residential zones in parity with household living, without a conditional use.

 - This increases the range of housing types that can be built.
 Group living buildings can be more affordable than traditional houses or apartments because kitchens are often the most expensive rooms to build.